 Alliance convertible.
 I have made some import restoration discoveries.

 keep you informed on progress.
 Despite the fact that she

 was built less than 100 miles from where I live, in Wisconsin, parts

 and service are scarce, so we AMC Renault owners must be inventive!

-Many years ago, I also had many AMC's, but never a Renault.
+Many years ago, I had many AMC's.
+The last one was a black Renault